Stevie B: Early life and career

 On April 10, 2019, Hill took to Facebook to make a critical commentary about the lack of freestyle music and the current state of the genre in general.

 Personal life

 On September 30, 2011, after his concert at MassMutual Center in Springfield, Massachusetts, police arrested Hill because he owed $420,000 in unpaid child support.

-Comedian Dulcé Sloan is Hill’s niece.
+Hill's niece is actress and comedian Dulcé Sloan.